Main Page

 Tarkasnawa, King of Mira (land).

-(Son of) Alantalli, King of Mira land.
+[Son of] Alantalli, King of Mira land.

-Grandson of (...), King of Mira land.
+Grandson of ..., King of Mira land.

 About hundred meters north of the Karabel A relief was another relief similar to it and two separate hieroglyphic inscriptions.
 The three of them were named as Karabel B, Karabel C1 and Karabel C2 respectively.
 Unfortunately during the widening of the nearby road, these three carvings were completely destroyed in sometime between 1977 and 1982.
 Karabel B also displayed a standing male figure with a spear on his extended left hand and probably a bow on the right shoulder.
 The worn out inscription on the relief was unreadable other than the first character which was probably 'King'.

-Click on pictures for a larger image.
+Click on the pictures for larger images.

 Karabel A

-Karabel C1
+Karabel B, C1 and C2

 Literature: